 Belfast & The Titanic Experience

-An included visit to what has now become one of Britain's 'must-see' new attractions – the glittering, futuristic, GBP97-million Titanic Belfast Experience - is the highlight of this hugely popular three-night break.
-You'll also enjoy a guided tour of a city bursting with history and exuding renewed civic pride, time to enjoy the city's trendy shops, bars and restaurants, and perhaps to discover some of the British Isles' most scenic coastal countryside.
+Experience the story of the world's most famous liner and explore one of Europe's fastest-changing, most fascination-packed cities.
+Enjoy an included visit to what has become one of Britain's must-see attractions – the glittering, futuristic, £97-million Titanic Belfast Experience.
+It's the highlight of this hugely popular three-night break that also includes a guided tour of a city bursting with history and renewed civic pride.
+Explore Belfast's trendy shops, bars and restaurants, and perhaps discover some of the British Isles' most scenic coastal countryside.

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Day OneFollowing your flight to Belfast, meet your Tour Manager and board the coach for the short transfer into the city and your hotel.
-The rest of the day is free for you to get your bearings and to begin to soak up the atmosphere of what is truly a city fast shaking off its past reputation and embracing a new bright future reflected in its youthful outlook and vibrant redevelopments.
-Your friendly Tour Manager will be on hand to point you in the right direction throughout your stay.
+Day 1Following your flight to Belfast, meet your tour manager and board the coach for the short transfer into the city and to your hotel.
+You'll then have the rest of the day free to get your bearings and begin to soak up the atmosphere of what a city fast shaking off its past reputation and embracing the bright new future reflected in its youthful outlook and vibrant redevelopments.
+Your tour manager will be on hand to point you in the right direction throughout your stay.

-Day FourDepending upon the time of your flight, spend a final few hours in the city before transferring to the airport at the end of a truly wonderful few days.
+Day 4Depending on the time of your flight, you'll have time to spend a final few hours in the city before returning to the airport at the end of a wonderful few days.
 Back to top

 Combining hotel transfersWe sometimes need to combine transfers to and from your hotel.
 We always try to keep any wait to a minimum, but you may be asked to wait at the airport for up to an hour, while other incoming flights arrive, before the transfer to your hotel.
 Similarly, we may need to transfer you back to the airport up to three hours before your flight home departs.